zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 There are several ways to obtain a server certificate, including the following.
 For your convenience, <span style="white-space: nowrap;">step-by-step</span> instructions are provided for the second and third options.

 - If you already have an SSL/TLS certificate for <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus installed on another UNIX or Linux system (including systems running Apache HTTP Server), copy it to the **/etc/nginx/ssl** directory on the <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus server.
-- Generate a self‑signed certificate as described in [Generating a Self‑Signed Certificate](#certificate-self-signed) below.
+- Generate a self‑signed certificate as outlined in [Generating a Self‑Signed Certificate](#certificate-self-signed) below.
 This is sufficient for testing scenarios, but clients of production deployments generally require a certificate signed by a certificate authority (CA).
 - Request a new certificate from a CA or your organization's security group, as described in [Generating a Certificate Request](#certificate-request) below.

 For more details on SSL/TLS termination, see the <span style="white-space: nowrap;">[NGINX Plus Admin Guide]({{< relref "/nginx/admin-guide/_index.md" >}})</span>.